Welcome families & guests!

 Tickets are required and must be reserved in advance to ensure all graduates can bring loved ones.
 Registration details have been emailed to graduating students.

 For the University-wide ceremony, a guest ticket guarantees entry to Harvard Yard but does not guarantee a seat.
-There is no tented seating or covered standing area for guests at this event.
-For the GSD Class Day and Diploma ceremonies on Wednesday and Thursday afternoons, a tent ticket guarantees a seat under the tent, provided the guest arrives before those holding standby tickets.
-A standby ticket does not guarantee a seat or space under the tent.
+There is no tented seating or covered area for guests at the University-wide ceremony.
+For the GSD Class Day and Diploma ceremonies on Wednesday and Thursday afternoons, a Tent Ticket guarantees a seat under the tent, provided the guest arrives before those holding Standby Tickets.
+A Standby Ticket does not guarantee a seat or space under the tent.

 GSD Awards Ceremony & Class Day Address